johnb30/gdelt_download/README.md

 Where `-d` is the flag for the directory to which the files should be written, and `-U` is the optional flag indicating whether each downloaded file should be unzipped.

+###Schedule_upload:

+The schedule_upload mode sets the script to run in the background and request each day at 10:00am the previous date's upload from the server.
+This new download is then uploaded to the indicated Amazon S3 bucket.
+This helps faciliate work using Amazon's Elastic Cloud Compute or Elastic MapReduce environments.
+Also, due to the uploads to S3, each file is unzipped by default and no option to change this is provided.
+If one wishes, however, it would be trivial to change this within the `get_upload_daily_data` function within the script.
+Finally, in order to work, the script must be left running in a terminal tab.
+The use of a utility such as `screen` or `tmux` is recommended in order to allow the program to run unmonitored in the background.

+####Usage:

+`python download_daily.py schedule_upload -d ~/gdelt/ --bucket gdelt --folder daily/`

+Where `-d` is the flag for the directory to which the files should be written, `--bucket` indicates the name of the S3 bucket, and `--folder` is the optinal argument indicating a folder within the bucket.